 Seville

-Just last year, the Ayuntamiento of Seville created 33 new vegetable plots in the Parque Guadaíra.
-Each one has been given to a different association to manage, so you may find that by joining a local association, you'll have access to an allotment too.
+There are also several vegetable plots owned by the Ayuntamiento of Seville in the Parque Guadaíra.
+Each one was given to a different association to manage, so you may find that by joining a local association, you'll have access to an allotment too.

 What if I can't join an urban garden?